Base11Studios/base11site/_posts/2017-04-04-morts-teaser-1-1.md

   path: /images/big_mort.png
 ---

-On 4/27/17, enters the Tempus realm, a world of darkness and fear.
+On 4/27/17, enter the Tempus realm, a world of darkness and fear.
 Show your courage and fight your way to the King of Tempus, on a quest to free your people.
 This release brings the storyline to a close with the addition of the 5th world to play.
 Tempus brings 16 new levels, 15 unique and challenging enemies, and 8 more achievements.
 All the music in the game has been replaced with tracks from Mike Pettry, and they're awesome!
 Get excited.

+{::nomarkdown}

 <div class="row">
 <div class="col-md-6">